CognitiveNeuroLab/Oddball_experiments/README.md

 string file_path = direc + "sequences\\" + printf(random(1,50),"225_sequence_%d.txt"); #this one should be used for the real experiment
 #string file_path = direc + "sequences\\" + printf(1,"225_sequence_%d.txt"); #this one should be used only when testing
 ```
-This paradigm also has a behavioral part where every particpant should do 1 block of each SOA after they are all done with the passive part.
+This paradigm also has a behavioral part where every participant should do 1 block of each SOA after they are all done with the passive part.
-Both parts have eyetracking.
+Both parts have eye tracking.

 When testing the timing of this paradigm **we found that there is 0ms between the onset of any stimulus and the trigger**. in the "code_std" event in the scenario we delay the trigger by 7ms so they happen at the same time.